Asymptotic Results for Heavy-tailed L\'evy Processes and their Exponential Functionals: Introduction

-However, the exponential moment condition can not be satisfied by L\'evy processes with regularly varying tails, e.g. stable processes.
-To my knowledge, Patie and Savov \cite{PatieSavov2018} is the only one that provided an exact description for the asymptotic behavior of the expectation (\ref{eq1.2}) with $\xi$ is oscillating and satisfies the Spitzer's condition.
 In the second part of this work, we study the asymptotic behavior of the expectation (\ref{eq1.2}) in the case where $\xi$ has negative drift and regularly varying tail.
-Like the observation in Li and Xu \cite{LiXu2018}, the expectation (\ref{eq1.2}) with large $t$ is mainly contributed by the sample paths with slowly decreasing local infimum.
-Inspired by the analysis in Vatutin and Zheng \cite{VatutinZheng2012} for the discrete time setting and the conditional limit theorems proved in the first part, we notice that these sample paths can be identified according to the arrival time of their first large jumps.
-This not only help us to establish the polynomial decay for the expectation (\ref{eq1.2}), but also allows us to determine the limit coefficients by the conditional limit theorems of the functional of L\'evy process starting from a large jump.
+In this case, the exponential moment condition can not be satisfied, i.e., $\mathbf{E}[e^{\lambda\xi_1}]=\infty$ for any $\lambda>0$.
+To our knowledge, \cite{PatieSavov2018} is the only one that provided an exact description for the asymptotic behavior of the expectation (\ref{eq1.2}) with $\xi$ oscillating and satisfying the Spitzer's condition.
+Inspired by the analysis in \cite{LiXu2018} and \cite{VatutinZheng2012}, we observe that the main contribution to the expectation (\ref{eq1.2}) is given by the scenario of slowly decreasing local infimum and these sample paths can be identified according to the arrival time of their first large jumps.
+This helps us to establish the polynomial decay for the expectation (\ref{eq1.2}), i.e.

+Here we also provide the exact expression for the coefficient $C_F$ by the conditional limit theorems of the functional of L\'evy process starting from a large jump.

+To illustrate the strength of our asymptotic results for the expectation (\ref{eq1.2}), in the last part of this work we study the long-run behavior of continuous-state branching processes in heavy-tailed random environment.
+Let $\{Z^\gamma_t: t\ge 0\}$ be a spectrally positive $(\gamma+1)$-stable process with $\gamma\in(0,1]$.
+Note that $Z^\gamma$ is a Brownian motion when $\gamma=1$.
+For any $x\ge 0$, we consider the unique strong solution to the following stochastic integral equation:

+where $c\ge 0$ and $\{Z^e_t : t\ge 0\}$ a L\'{e}vy process with no jump less than $-1$ and independent of $Z^\gamma$.
+The solution is called a \textit{continuous-state branching process in random environment (CBRE-process)} with \textit{stable branching mechanism} and \textit{L\'evy random environment} $Z^e$; see \cite{HeLiXu2018,PalauPardo2018}.
+The construction of CBRE-processes as the scaling limit of rescaled Galton-Watson processes in random environment (GWRE-processes) can be found in \cite{BansayeCaballeroMeleard2019} and \cite{Kurtz1978}.
+From Section~4 in \cite{HeLiXu2018}, there is another L\'{e}vy process $\{\xi_t: t\ge 0\}$ determined by the environment so that the \textit{survival probability} of the CBRE-process at time $t\ge 0$ is given by